kulpae/cloudruby/README.md

 If you are using RVM:
 <pre>
-  gem install curses json_pure httpclient open-uri
+  gem install curses json_pure httpclient
 </pre>

 Without RVM you need to obtain write permissions with sudo: